What is retrofit?

 Boiled down, our retrofit experts recommend a three-step approach:

 - Energy conservation – this step reduces the amount of energy needed in your home.
 You’ll receive advice on draughts, your appliances and smarter ways to use energy.
 This can be as simple as closing curtains to retain heat or using heating controls effectively.
 Small actions add up to save energy and money.

 - Energy efficiency – where measures are installed to improve the fabric of the building, such as insulation and secondary glazing.
 There are many ways to approach this.
 The size, age and year your home was built will play a factor in which measures are available.

 - Renewable energy – this is when you should replace your energy sources with lower carbon options.
 Reducing energy demand in the first two stages will cut down the amount of energy you need.
 This will help determine which renewable energy system will be most suitable in your home, which may have been larger and more expensive if you hadn’t completed the first two steps.
 It’s also a waste of money to install a new measure if your home can’t retain heat.

 Our retrofit experts can help you through this whole process.
-We take an in-depth look at your home – how it’s built, how it’s been adapted over the years, and how it’s used – and discuss with you your objectives and aspirations for your home.
+We take an in-depth look at your home – how it’s built, how it’s been adapted over the years, and how it’s used – and discuss your objectives and aspirations for your home.
 Based on this information, we can provide guidance on the most impactful and cost-effective retrofit measures for improving the energy efficiency of your home.
 When done correctly, your home should be warmer, easier to heat and healthier for yourself and the planet.